3rd-Eden/treason/README.md

 Cheating on React by using JSON.
 The idea is simple, instead of creating your layout.

+So how does this work, we iterate over your supplied JSON payload, look for the `layout` key and iterate the array, creating new elements using `React.createElement`.
+To support deeply nested structures we automatically generate the required `key` properties, or you supply them your self in as props for the components.
+To fully unlock all potential of this module we allow you modify every step of the process using various of helper methods.
+Want to use a stylesheet object instead of style props?
+Easy mode.
+Wrapping the app with Redux store?
+No problem.
+Custom components, React-Native?
+Yep, all supported.

 ## Table of Contents

 - [Installation](#installation)